top of page

 1. Public APIs

-Public APIs, or open APIs, are available for any outside business unit or developer to use.
+Public, or open APIs, are available for any outside business unit or developer to use.

 Companies develop public APIs to share data and applications with other businesses, developers, and non-technical users.

-Many features of these APIs may be freely available, like when a government agency or educational institutions use Public APIs to provide access to data they are obligated to share.
+Many features of these APIs may be freely available, like when a government agency or educational institutions use them to provide access to data they are obligated to share.
 With registration or the use of an API key, businesses often seek to monetize their public APIs in some way (i.e., limiting usage, offering premium features, etc.).

 2. Partner APIs